JoanaPNeto/JoanaPNeto.github.io/_pages/projects.md

 *2010*
 ![alt]({{ site.url }}{{ site.baseurl }}/images/Biobatteries/PCL.jpg)

 This was my MSc project.
 A liquid-activated power source based on a flexible and thin electrospun polycaprolactone (PCL) membrane is designed for harvesting energy when in contact with biofluids, targeting healthcare energy powering applications.
 The PCL membrane separates two electrodes: an oxidizing electrode (anode) and a reducing electrode (cathode).
 Moreover, the PCL membrane contributes to the efficiency of the charge generation processes that occur at the electrodes and the charge transport across the electrolyte.
-The presence of biofluidis leads to a stable and reversible electrochemical behavior (redox reactions at terminal C-OH groups of the microfibers at ± 0.18 V) that is highly dependent on the surface area and the interconnected pore structure of the PCL electrospun membrane.
+The presence of biofluids leads to a stable and reversible electrochemical behavior (redox reactions at terminal C-OH groups of the microfibers at ± 0.18 V) that is highly dependent on the surface area and the interconnected pore structure of the PCL electrospun membrane.